 2. Will the item you shop for keep you cool?
 If you’re going to make something to wear on the beach, it needs to be light, cool and breathable.

 3. Are you going to wear it for comfort?
-If you’re sewing something to wear for exercise, it needs to be lightweight, breathable, have stretch and be hard wearing.
+If you’re sewing something to wear for exercise, it needs to be lightweight, breathable, have stretch and be hard-wearing.
 Heavyweight fabric for denim jeans isn’t always comfortable and soft the first time you wear it.
-But if you wash your jeans a few times, the material will be softer and the garment will feel far more comfortable.
+But, if you wash your jeans a few times, the material will get softer and the garment will feel far more comfortable.

 4. Does it need drape?
 Or does it need to be stiff?
-These conditions will determine whether you choose a light, dreamy material for sewing a dress or skirt pattern, or are looking for something heavier and long-wearing to wear as outerwear, for example for products like bags.
+These conditions will determine whether you choose a light, dreamy material for sewing a dress or skirt pattern, or are looking for something heavier and longer-wearing to wear as outerwear, for example, for products like bags.

-5. If you’re comparing 2 similar textiles before you shop...
-Let’s take an example of 2 heavyweight denim materials with different GMS’s.
+5. If you’re comparing two similar textiles before you shop...
+Let’s take an example of two heavyweight denim materials with different GMS’s.
 Which is better?
 It depends, of course, on what you’re sewing.
-If you’re making a denim shirt, it doesn’t need to be as hard-wearing or stiff as jeans.
-It should have a little drape and a higher measurement if you’re sewing a pair of jeans.
+If you’re making a denim shirt, it doesn’t need to be as hard-wearing or stiff as a pair of jeans.
+It should have a little drape and a higher measurement if you’re sewing jeans.

 6. Check before you shop: Before you purchase material for a project, it’s important to know exactly what it looks and feel like.
-This is why we suggest you order a maake Sample Book, which not only gives you an idea of how much the fabric weighs and its texture, but also shows what it will look like when we have printed on it for you.
+This is why we suggest you order a maake Sample Book, which not only provides an idea of how much the fabric weighs and its texture; it also shows what it will look like when we have printed on it for you.
 Add to favourites now!

 Fabric Sample book